codesharedot/bitcoin-gold-price/README.md

-# crypto-com-coin price
+# ontology price

-Gets the crypto-com-coin price with Python (from JSON).
+Gets the ontology price with Python (from JSON).

 https://pythonbasics.org